Wertsville, New Jersey

-Wertsville is an unincorporated community located along County Route 602 (Wertsville Road) in East Amwell Township of Hunterdon County, New Jersey, United States.
+Wertsville is an unincorporated community located along County Route 602 (Wertsville Road) in East Amwell Township of Hunterdon County, in the U.S. state of New Jersey.

 History

 The settlement is named for the Werts family, and was known locally as "Werts' Corners".

 By 1881, Wertsville had a school, Baptist church, post office, store, shoemaker shop and wagon shop.

 Historic district

 The Wertsville Historic District is a 284 acre historic district encompassing the community along Wertsville and Lindbergh roads.
 It was added to the National Register of Historic Places on October 5, 2000 for its significance in architecture, commerce, and community planning and development.
 The district includes 31 contributing buildings.
 The Amwell Baptist Church was built in 1834 with Greek Revival style, and remodeled in 1884.
 It is now a residence.
 The P.V.D.
 Manners Store was built in 1883 with Italianate style and is now known as Peacock's Country Store.